united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-server/mqtt-to-blob/index.md

 ## Future work

-- In the future, MQTT-to-Blob should also be able to store different kind of data such as sound and video.
+- In the future, MQTT-to-Blob should also be able to store different kind of data such as sound and video
-- Improve DEBUG message feature to check for wrong input format, wrong input data type